Michigan Indian Leadership Program (MILP)

 What will I do as a MILP participant?

-Evening activities include social time, cultural presentations and traditional arts such as black ash basket making, pottery and porcupine quill work.
-Activities are facilitated by current Native American undergraduate students, faculty, staff and elders and artisans from across the state.
+Evening activities include social time, cultural presentations and traditional arts such as black ash basket making, beadwork, indigenous games or porcupine quill work.

-MILP participants live on campus in university residence halls and eat meals in the dining hall.
+MILP participants live on campus in university dorm rooms and eat meals in the dining hall to get a feel for what college life is like.
 Like many college students on campus, you will do lots of walking every day.

 How much does it cost?